Chart Color Schemes

 Portarlington features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.5% of all households, including 15.2% couples with children, 41.7% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 34.5%, with lone person households at 32.4% and group households comprising 2.3% of the total.
-The median household size is 2.0 people, smaller than the Rest of Vic. average of 2.5.
+Family households comprise 65.5% of all households, including 15.2% couples with children, 41.7% couples without children, and 7.3% single parent families.
+Non-family households account for the remaining 34.5%, with lone person households at 32.4% and group households comprising 2.3%.
+The median household size is 2.0 people, which is smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households